 The firm also has significant experience conducting internal investigations and compliance-related due diligence, as well as designing, implementing and reviewing compliance programs for multinational companies.

 Our experience and reach in this space have been recognized by numerous publications.
-For example, in 2017 we had more attorneys cited as leading lawyers globally in both Who’s Who Legal: Investigations and Who’s Who Legal: Business Crime Defense than any other firm.
+For example, Skadden was named The American Lawyer’s 2017 White Collar/Regulatory Litigation Department of the Year.
+In 2017, we had more attorneys cited as leading lawyers globally in both Who’s Who Legal: Investigations and Who’s Who Legal: Business Crime Defense than any other firm.
 Skadden was named as having one of the top five practices worldwide in Global Investigations Review’s 2017 “GIR 30,” a ranking of leading firms handling internal and government-led investigations.
 We also received the award for “Global Dispute of the Year, Investigations” from The American Lawyer at its 2015 Global Legal Awards for our representation of 10 Swiss banks that obtained non-prosecution agreements from the U.S. Department of Justice pursuant to the DOJ Tax Division Program for Swiss banks.
 We also were ranked in the top tier for corporate investigations in Chambers Global 2017 and Chambers USA 2017, and named “Investigations Firm of the Year” at the 2015 and 2014 Who’s Who Legal Awards.